How Do Birds Mate? Understanding Avian Reproduction

 The continuation of species is critical.
 Bird mating and reproduction ensure that beautiful creatures like birds remain a part of our natural world, enriching our lives and reminding us of the importance of preserving our environment.

-Q3: How do birds act when they want to mate?
+How long do birds mate?

-Q4: How do birds get birds pregnant?
+How do birds reproduce?